Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Introduction

-Careful investigation of inelastic breakup reactions requires the coupling of many discretized states of the projectile and some excited states of the target nucleus, which will be very complex.
-Therefore, it is important to promote the efficiency of the CDCC calculation.
-In the present work, the Lagrange mesh method is applied to discretize the continuum states of weakly bound nuclei and calculate their bound states.
+However, it requires a large amount of calculation in CDCC with the above methods because of the numerical integration for coupling matrix elements.
+In the present work, the Lagrange-mesh method is applied to discretize the continuum states of weakly bound nuclei and calculate their bound states.
 With this method, the CDCC coupling matrix elements can be calculated by Gauss-quadrature approximation, which reduces the amount of calculation remarkably.
-The validity of applying Lagrange mesh method in CDCC has been verified by T. Druet et al. \cite{Druet2010} for $d$($p$+$n$)+$^{58}$Ni at incident energy of 80 MeV in laboratory system (EL) and by T. Druet and P. Descouvemont \cite{Druet2012} for $^{11}$Be($^{10}$Be+$n$)+$^{64}$Zn at incident energy of 24.5 MeV in center of mass system.
-However, in their studies, the CDCC equations were solved by $R$-matrix method with variational method.
-The $R$-matrix method is very time consuming, especially when the number of channels is large.
-In the CDCC calculations for heavy weakly bound nuclei induced reactions, the number of channels is typically larger than 100 to well include the continuum coupling effect, which make $R$-matrix method very hard to use.
-Therefore, the finite-difference method based on Numerov algorithm \cite{Yang1980} is adopted by us to solve the coupled channels equations, which permits fast integration of equations.
+The validity of applying Lagrange-mesh method in CDCC has been introduced by T. Druet et al. \cite{Druet2010} for $d$($p$+$n$)+$^{58}$Ni reaction and by T. Druet and P. Descouvemont \cite{Druet2012} for $^{11}$Be($^{10}$Be+$n$)+$^{64}$Zn reaction.
+However, in their studies, the CDCC equations were both solved by $R$-matrix approach.
+The $R$-matrix approach is a universal and accurate solution for scattering problems \cite{Descouvemont2016,Shubhchintak2019,Lei2020}, but it is very time-consuming, especially when the number of coupled channels is large.
+In the CDCC calculations for heavy weakly bound nuclei induced reactions, the number of channels is typically larger than 100 to well include the breakup effect, resulting in a large time consumption with the $R$-matrix approach.
+Therefore, an improved Numerov algorithm \cite{Yang1980} is adopted by us to solve the coupled channel equations, which permits a fast integration of equations and a convenient treatment of the closed channels.
+Accordingly, we develop a new CDCC model code named \emph{CDCC-R}.

-The aim of this paper is to show that the combination of the Lagrange mesh method and the finite-difference method based on Numerov algorithm can provide a suitable and efficient representation for the continuum states of a two body system and a quick calculation of CDCC equations.
-Three reactions are chosen to check the efficiency and accuracy of Lagrange mesh method in different cases: (i) $d$+$^{58}$Ni at EL=80.0 MeV where $d$ has no resonance state, (ii) $^{6}$Li+$^{40}$Ca at EL=156.0 MeV in which $^6$Li has $D$-wave resonance states and (iii) $^{6}$Li+$^{208}$Pb at EL=33.0 MeV whose incident energy is around coulomb barrier.
-The CDCC results calculated with the momentum bin method will be the benchmark for comparison.
+In this paper, the following reactions are chosen to check the validity of our calculations: